lowsys/reddit_twitter/README.md

 Source of reddit post is Pushshift API which collects doubled and deleted posts.

 Advices:
-Check pushift and twitter API’s limits, on large amount of data you may encounter too many requests error.
+Check Pushift and twitter API’s limits, on large amount of data you may encounter too many requests error.

 Pushsigt API documentation: https://github.com/pushshift/api